London Borough of Richmond upon Thames

 Is the Council planning to introduce any new licensing schemes?

-No, it seems not.
-They are keeping things simple.
 In March 2015, Richmond Council told us they had no plans to implement additional or selective licensing although things may change again in the future.

 Do I need planning permission for my HMO?